State Labor Savings Banks System of the USSR: History

 The banks were established with the aim of providing the population with the opportunity to store and accumulate money with interest accrual.
 State labor savings banks were under the jurisdiction of the People's Commissariat of Finance.
 The names "savings bank" and "savings book" were assigned exclusively to state labor savings banks and the books issued by them.
 No other institution, state or private, could use these names.
 In order to attract depositors and increase the amount of deposits, so-called "savings fortnights" were held in 1926–1930.
 As a result of the all-Union savings fortnight held in September 1927, the number of depositors in savings banks increased by 500,000, and the amount of deposits by almost 30 million rubles.

 The savings banks were also used to distribute state lottery tickets and for the placement of state bonds with the population.
 They introduced wider services such as money transfers, accepting various payments, e.g., for public utilities or fines, and depositing salaries.
 A personal document for keeping track of person's savings is a kind of a passbook (сберкнижка, сберегательная книжка, "savings booklet", usually translated as savings book or savings-bank book).
 The track of deposits, withdrawals and accrued interest is written into the passbook by a sberkassa clerk.
 Since the system of consumer credit was virtually absent in the Soviet Union, in order to make a major purchase an ordinary Soviet citizen had to save for a long time.

 Until 1963, savings banks were under the jurisdiction of the Ministry of Finance of the USSR.
 From January 1, 1963, the credit institution was transferred to the jurisdiction of the Gosbank.
 At that time, the system totalled 53.5 million individual accounts.
 Aside from prudential reserves, all the money placed in the accounts was loaned to the Soviet state.
 In the previous half-decade, this form of retail financing of the state had largely replaced the previous emphasis on public subscription of state bonds.

-By late 1980s, the Soviet savings bank system had almost 80 thousand branches.
+By the late 1980s, the Soviet savings bank system had almost 80 thousand branches.
 As part of Perestroika reforms, in 1987 the savings bank outlets are reorganised into the Savings Bank of the USSR.
 Within the Savings bank of the USSR, separate savings banks were created in the Soviet Republics.
 Following the dissolution of the USSR, the former republican savings banks became state savings banks of the newly independent post-Soviet states.
 The Russian successor entity initially branded itself "Sberbank of Russia" to avoid intellectual property disputes with its post-Soviet peers, but shortened it to "Sberbank" in late 2015 and "Sber" in 2020.